opensourcefeed/opensourcefeed.github.io/distribution-ghostbsd.md

 ---

-**GhostBSD** is a simple and elegant TrueOS based distribution.
+**GhostBSD** is a simple and elegant TrueOS-based distribution.
 In addition to the core values of TrueOS, GhostBSD brings pre-installed GUI and applications to make things easier for desktop users.

 GhostBSD includes a simple installer, a desktop environment,  and user-friendly package management.
 It also provides out-of-the-box multimedia support with pre-installed codecs.

 Previously, the GhostBSD was based on FreeBSD.
-On May 2018, the team decided to switch the base in favor of TrueOS.
-The trasition was initially implemented in GhostBSD 18.10 release.
+In May 2018, the team decided to switch the base in favor of TrueOS.
+The transition was initially implemented in the GhostBSD 18.10 release.